dhruvjain896/dhruvjain896/README.md

 [![website](./img/linkedin-dark.svg)](https://www.linkedin.com/in/dhruvjain896#gh-dark-mode-only)
 &nbsp;&nbsp;

-## I'm a Developer, Tech Enthusiast and Music lover!!
+## I'm a DevOps Engineer, Tech Enthusiast and Music lover!!

-- 💻 I’m currently learning everything 🤣
+- 💻 Passion for DevOps and automation
 - 👯 I’m looking to collaborate with other developers
-- 🪲 I also like solving DSA and CP problems
-- 🥅 2025 Goals: Learn more about open source
+- 🥅 2026 Goals: Health and Career
-- ⚡ Fun fact: I love watching movies/tv series and listening to songs
+- ⚡ Fun fact: I love F1 and Music Production

 ### Spotify Playing 🎧